Weyl invariant $E_8$ Jacobi forms: W(E8) -invariant Jacobi forms of small index

 \subsection{Notations and basic lemmas}

 In this subsection we present a new way to characterize $q^0$-terms of $W(E_8)$-invariant Jacobi forms.
-This new way is convenient to calculate $q^0$-terms of Jacobi forms under the action of the differential operators.
+This new way is convenient to calculate $q^0$-terms of Jacobi forms under the action of differential operators.
+Let us denote by $R_{2n}$ the set of all vectors $\ell \in E_8$ with $(\ell,\ell)=2n$.
+The Weyl group $W(E_8)$ acts on $R_{2n}$ in the usual way.
+The next lemma shows the orbits of $R_{2n}$ under the action of $W(E_8)$.